Jump to content

 Overview

 The Codex remained in Syria for nearly six hundred years.
 In 1947, rioters enraged by the United Nations Partition Plan for Palestine burned down the synagogue where it was kept.[1]
-The Codex disappeared, then reemerged in 1958, when it was smuggled into Israel by Syrian Jew Murad Faham, and presented to the president of the state, Yitzhak Ben-Zvi.
-Some time after arrival, it was found that parts of the codex had been lost.
+The Codex disappeared, then reemerged in 1958, when it was smuggled into Israel by Syrian Jew Murad Faham and presented to the president of the state, Yitzhak Ben-Zvi.
+Sometime after arrival, it was found that parts of the codex had been lost.
 The Aleppo Codex was entrusted to the Ben-Zvi Institute and Hebrew University of Jerusalem.
 It is currently (2019) on display in the Shrine of the Book at the Israel Museum.

 Ransom from Crusaders (1100)

 The Karaite Jewish community of Jerusalem received the book from Israel ben Simha of Basra sometime between 1040 and 1050.[9]
 It was cared for by the brothers Hizkiyahu and Joshya, Karaite religious leaders who eventually moved to Fustat (today part of Old Cairo) in 1050.
 The codex, however, stayed in Jerusalem until the latter part of that century.[9]
-After the Siege of Jerusalem (1099) during the First Crusade, the Crusaders held the codex and other holy works for ransom, along with Jewish survivors.[10][11]
-The Aleppo Codex website cites two letters in the Cairo Geniza that describe how the inhabitants of Ashkelon borrowed money from Egypt to pay for the books.[11]
-These Judeo-Arabic letters were discovered by noted Jewish historian Shelomo Dov Goitein in 1952.[12]
-The Letter of the Karaite elders of Ascalon, the more descriptive of the two, states that the money borrowed from Alexandria was used to "buy back two hundred and thirty Bible codices, a hundred other volumes, and eight Torah Scrolls."[13]
-The documents were transported to Egypt via a caravan led and funded by the prominent Alexandrian official Abu’l-Fadl Sahl b.
-Yūsha’ b.
-Sha‘yā, who was in Ascalon for his wedding in early 1100.[14]
-Judeo-Arabic inscriptions on the first page of the Codex mention the book was then "transferred to the Jerusalemite synagogue in Fustat."[10][15]
-The Aleppo codex website reveals how the book changed hands.
+After the Siege of Jerusalem (1099) during the First Crusade, the Crusaders held the codex for ransom.[10][11]
+Letters in the Cairo Geniza describe the inhabitants of Ashkelon borrowing money from Egypt to "buy back two hundred and thirty Bible codices, a hundred other volumes, and eight Torah Scrolls" from the Crusaders[12] which may have included the codex.[13][11][10]
+A Judeo-Arabic inscription on the lost first page of the Codex described that the book was

 In Aleppo